Grokzen/pykwalify/docs/validation-rules.rst

 Example

 The following dataset will raise an error because the key ``bar2`` does not fit all of the regex.
-If the constraint was instead ``matching-rule: all``, the same data would be valid because all the keys in the data match one of the regex formats and associated constraints in the schema.
+If the constraint was instead ``matching-rule: any``, the same data would be valid because all the keys in the data match one of the regex formats and associated constraints in the schema.

 .. code-block:: yaml